-Application for 1915(c) HCBS Waiver: Draft AK.005.06.04 - Sep 01, 2024
+Application for 1915(c) HCBS Waiver: AK.0263.R06.04 - Jul 01, 2023 (as of Aug 07, 2023)

 Service Definition (Scope):

 Category 4:

 Sub-Category 4:

 Day habilitation services may be provided to assist recipients, ages three and older, to acquire, retain, and improve the self-help, socialization, and adaptive skills necessary to live successfully in home and community-based settings.
 These services must provide supervision and a secure environment for recipients, may be planned to reinforce skills or lessons taught in other settings, and may include both individual and group activities.